shulder/movies-app/README.md

 2. User can search for movies among titles and featuring stars using a single query!
 3. Resulting search set can be sorted by date or title
 4. All operations are performed on immutable variables and data structures
-5. Concurrency is used when possible
+5. Concurrency is used where possible

 ## Packages used
 - Server